durrantlab/pcaviz/README.md

 site provides useful instructions detailing how to install plugins from their directory.

-You can also install the PCAViz WordPress plugin using the code in this repository's `pcaviz-wordpress/` directory.
-Either copy the `pcaviz-wordpress/` directory directly to your server's `wp-content/plugins/` directory ([instructions](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation)), or create a ZIP file of the `pcaviz-wordpress/` directory and upload it via your WordPress admin screen
+You can also install the plugin using this repository's `pcaviz-wordpress/` directory.
+Either copy `pcaviz-wordpress/` directly to your server's `wp-content/plugins/` directory ([instructions](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation)), or create a ZIP file of the `pcaviz-wordpress/` directory and upload it via your WordPress admin screen